asutton/autograde/README.md

 and test student assignments written in C++.

-CMake is used to support cross-platform builds, allowing students to work in whatever IDE' are supported by that system (e.g., VS, Eclipse, or just a shell and editor).
+CMake is used to support cross-platform builds, allowing students to work in whatever IDEs are supported by that system (e.g., VS, Eclipse, or just a shell and editor).

 It is assumed that students will write portable code.
 That is, they